-Hackers use tried and true methods of attack, such as phishing, malware and ransomware, but there are some new threats lately that you can better understand and better prepare for.
+Hackers use tried and true methods of attack, such as phishing, malware, and ransomware, but there are some new threats lately that you should understand and better prepare for.

-Online advertising: We are bombarded by targeted ads all of the time – on the websites we visit, through social media and in emails.
+We are bombarded by targeted ads all of the time – on the websites we visit, through social media, and in emails and text messages.
 Hackers have jumped into this game as well, using it to lure in more victims.
 These malicious ads may look like tech support messages, such as “your Adobe flash player is out of date; click here to update.”
-Recently, an ad security company, Confiant, reported uncovering a massive social engineering campaign, which they nicknamed Zirconium.
+Recently, an ad security company, CONFIANT, REPORTED UNCOVERING A MASSIVE SOCIAL ENGINEERING CAMPAIGN, which they nicknamed Zirconium.
 A billion harmful ads were posted online, with the intent of luring users to “scammy sites and trying to social engineer them.”
 Shutting down these criminals isn’t happening anytime soon, unfortunately.
 Louis-David Mangin, Confiant’s CEO and co-founder said, “No one has ever gone to jail for ad fraud.
 It’s an incredibly lucrative avenue that is relatively safe for them to practice.”
-What can you do?
-Don’t click on website ads.
-Ever.
-Search for it from your browser bar if one of them really catches your fancy.

-It’s important for all of us to be aware of threats and scams so we can protect ourselves from becoming victims.
-The worst thing we can do is to be ignorant and hope that these vicious, cyber criminals will just go away.
-PrivateTunnel’s VPN helps protect against malicious threats by blocking malware and DDoS attacks, while keeping your personal information private.
-See more information about how we prevent more than one million cyber threats a day.
+It’s important for all of us to be aware of new threats and scams so we can protect ourselves from becoming victims.
+The worst thing we can do is be ignorant and hope that these vicious cyber criminals will just go away.
+PrivateTunnel’s VPN helps protect against malicious threats by blocking malware and DDoS attacks, and prevents MORE THAN ONE MILLION CYBER THREATS A DAY.
+By using this product, you can rest easy knowing that your personal information will be kept safe and private.